iammahesh09/Angular-Tutorials/README.md

 		outputs - list of class property names that expose output events that others can subscribe to

-		providers - list of providers available to this component and its children
+		providers - The Providers are the services, that our component going to use.

 		encapsulation - style encapsulation strategy used by this component